-All my dreams the night before were all about the tour even though I didn’t really know what to expect.
+All my dreams the night before was all about the tour even though I didn’t really know what to expect.
 My husband and I had planned the Trek months before our vacation, and the kids were completely in the dark.
 We got up early for our pre-park tour (which was also great because we were allowed to wander around Disney’s Animal Kingdom before the general public got in!) and headed straight for the park.

 We were greeted by one of the guides dressed in his safety equipment, and the kids quickly figured out we were up to something.
 The guide gave us a brief rundown of what we would be experiencing before sending us on our way to get our gear.
 After storing our belongings in lockers, we each were fitted with a safety vest and harness, and our cameras and glasses were all secured to our vests.
 We were also supplied with a water bottle to help stay hydrated during the 3 hour trek.